murilobellatini/dialog2rasa/README.md

 - **Features**: Converts intents, entities, and utterances to Rasa YAML.
 - **Limitations**:
-  - Does not support compound entities directly; creates pseudo-yaml `__compound_` with prefix as workaround.
+  - As Rasa doesn't natively support compound entities, this converter introduces a workaround by generating a pseudo-YAML file, prefixed with `__compound_`, which allows users to define their handling strategy.
-  - Groups entities with a single synonym in a lookup table; handles entities multiple synonyms also as synonyms in Rasa.
+  - It consolidates entities that share a single synonym into a lookup table, while also treating entities with multiple synonyms as synonyms within Rasa.
-  - Names output NLU data after the agent for easy project integration.
+  - The output NLU YAML file is named after the agent, facilitating project integration by placing it within an `nlu` folder.

 > Note: See `test/mockup-agent` and its reference output [here](./tests/mockup-agent) to understand these limitations.